 What is NIE?

 The News In Education (NIE) program is a cooperative effort between area schools, business partners and The News & Observer to promote the use of the newspaper as an educational tool - a "living textbook".
 Our goal is to increase literacy and citizenship and help students become successful members of our community.

 The NIE program supports K—12 grade level education in North Carolina by providing digital subscriptions of our newspaper to educators and students, free of charge.

 In addition to making the electronic edition of the N&O available to educators statewide, NIE also provides newspaper-based resource materials, such as educational supplements, serial stories and teacher guides that offer relevant, real-world learning opportunities.

-Our teaching materials cover a variety of subjects and are consistent with the Common Core State and NC Essential Standards.
+Our teaching materials cover a variety of subjects and are consistent with NC learning standards.
 Administrators and teachers can contact NIE to arrange educator workshops or student guided tours of the News & Observer facility in Downtown Raleigh, NC.

 Get started today!
 You will find that using the newspaper in your lesson plans is a helpful way to bridge the gap between the classroom and the "real" world.

 To facilitate and promote lifelong literacy and civic responsibility by providing access to The News & Observer e-edition, at no charge, to every student in North Carolina.

 Every student in North Carolina will be literate and participate in their community.